 A nut is a nut is a nut, be it Wild Country Rock, DMM Wallnut or BD Stopper - just a block of alloy threaded onto a wire, sized from A to B. Of course, there are variations on the theme, more specialised flavours: steel and brass micros, alloy offsets, plus old school designs with a new twist like Frost Sentinel nuts.
 But basically nuts are nuts and no one is going to change the world with anything new, after all, where is the room to be radical, how could anyone reinvent the wheel?

-It’s rare then when something comes along and challenges this paradigm, a new bit of kit that more than just a new colour, a bit lighter, not just flush - but with the Wild Country Superlight Offset Rock I think that’s just happened, a new nut that really is a game changer.
+It’s rare than when something comes along and challenges this paradigm, a new bit of kit that more than just a new colour, a bit lighter, not just flush - but with the Wild Country Superlight Offset Rock I think that’s just happened, a new nut that really is a game-changer.

 The people who will really get the most out of these nuts are alpine and wilderness climbers and mountaineers, as one or two sets of these, especially when you add in alloy screws like the Petzl Laser Speed Light profoundly lowers the weight of your rack.

 If I could change anything with these nuts I’d say that Wild Country should have gone further (maybe they will, or maybe DMM will run with this ball), and feature a single wire like on the Superlights, which would further lighten the nuts (the head should be light enough that a single wire would support it), and make them more flexible so as to reduce dislodgement, the only real way to go in this area, as cams, sling and everything else gets lighter.